jacobmh98/Adaptive-Sonar-Route-Planning/README.md

   - Proceed to Step 4.
 - If a JSON file is selected:
   - Choose a decomposition algorithm and click the "Decompose" button.
-      * Note: The "Greedy Recursive" algorithm can take more than 30 minutes for large regions (Antwerp, Great Belt bridge).
+      * Note: The "Greedy Recursive" algorithm can take more than 30 minutes for large regions and cannot handle obstacles (Antwerp, Great Belt bridge).

 ### 4. Optimize the Sub-Polygons
 - If you selected "Greedy Recursive" or "Combination" as the decomposition algorithm, redundant sub-polygons may be created.